githubpsyche/PCITpy/README.md

 - `simulate_data` is not yet implemented.

 ## Summary
 Core functions are implemented but still need to be substantially tested/bug-fixed; after that, visualization functions can be implemented and tested.
-Seems comfortably doable within 1-2 weeks?